MIT logo

 Bicycles and Pedestrians

 The project was carefully designed to improve pedestrian and bicycle access and safety.
-Loading and trash facilities will be below grade to limit their impact on the public realm.
-The open space will serve as an extension of the Infinite Corridor, strengthening campus connections.
+Loading and trash facilities were moved to below-grade to limit their impact on the public realm.
+The MIT Open Space serves as an extension of the Infinite Corridor, strengthening campus connections.

-A new cycle track on the east side of Ames Street will also be built to connect the existing cycle track north of Main Street, providing a contiguous path to the Charles River waterfront.
+A new crosswalk was created on Main Street that connects MIT's Sloan School with the new pedestrian connection between the residential building at 165 Main Street and the office building at 139 Main Street, providing direct access to Broad Canal Way.
+A new cycle track on the east side of Ames Street was also built to connect the existing cycle track north of Main Street, providing a contiguous path to the Charles River waterfront.

 2. Where will the bicycle parking be located?